ubuntu/ubuntu-desktop-documentation/docs/explanation/accessibility-architecture.md

 ### Orca

-Orca is screen reading software for vision impaired and blind users.
+Orca is a screen reader for vision impaired and blind users.

-Orca is preinstalled on Ubuntu Desktop and can be enabled and used out-of-box.
-To learn how to configure Orca, go to [Read the screen aloud](../how-to/accessibility/read-screen-aloud.md).
+Orca is preinstalled on Ubuntu Desktop and can be used out-of-box.
+To learn how to configure it, go to {ref}`read-screen-aloud`.

 ### BRLTTY

 The Orca screen reader can display the user interface on a refreshable Braille display.
 It uses the BRLTTY service, which provides access to the Linux console for a blind person using a refreshable Braille display.

-As Orca, BRLTTY is preinstalled and can be enabled and used without any additional configurations, see [Read the screen in Braille](../how-to/accessibility/read-screen-in-braille.md).
+As Orca, BRLTTY is preinstalled and can be enabled and used without any additional configurations, see {ref}`read-screen-in-braille`.

 ### eSpeak

-eSpeak is a speech synthesizer that supports English. eSpeak can be used as a standalalone tool or as a backend component for screen readers, see [eSpeak website](https://espeak.sourceforge.net/)
+eSpeak is a speech synthesizer that supports over 100 languages and accents. eSpeak can be used as a standalalone tool or as a backend component for screen readers, see [eSpeak website](https://espeak.sourceforge.net/)

 ### Speech dispatcher

 Speech dispatcher is a device-independent high-level interface for speech synthesis.
 It can be used by other software and hardware speech synthesizers as a backend, see [Speech Dispatcher website](https://freebsoft.org/speechd).

-Therefore, Speech Dispatcher is the layer that allows you to switch between TTS solutions.
+Therefore, Speech Dispatcher is the layer that allows you to switch between text-to-speech (TTS) solutions.

 ## On-screen keyboards

 ### GNOME on-screen keyboard

 Ubuntu Desktop comes with a GNOME on-screen keyboard preinstalled, it is the on-screen keyboard that we recommend for Desktop.
-To start using it, see [How to use an on-screen keyboard](../how-to/accessibility/use-an-on-screen-keyboard).
+To start using it, see {ref}`use-an-on-screen-keyboard`.